f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | N/A       | alertSeverity = 8  | Event Messages (Not Applicable)      |
 +-----------+--------------------+--------------------------------------+

-In this case, instead of raising the **hardware-device-fault** SNMP trap twice (once for each event), it is raised only one time becuase of two separate concurrent sub events.
+In this case, instead of raising the **hardware-device-fault** SNMP trap twice (once for each event), it is raised only one time because of two separate concurrent sub events.
 Take note of the **alertSeverity=0** in the SNMP alarm indicating an **Emergency** status.

 .. code-block:: bash